Titus Manlius Imperiosus Torquatus: Career

 In 353 BC, he was named dictator and prepared to attack Caere, but they responded by sending envoys and were granted peace.
 The campaign was then directed towards the Falisci, but the Roman army found on arrival that the Falisci had disappeared.
 They ravaged the land but spared the cities before returning to Rome.
 He was appointed dictator again in 348 BC to oversee elections.
 A year later, he was elected to his first consulship.
 His second consulship came in 345 BC.

 In 340 BC, when Manlius was consul for the third time, Rome had leadership over the Latin League.
 It received a delegation from member states headed by Lucius Annius, demanding coequal status in Roman government, such as a place in the senate and a consulship, but Manlius, appealing to Jupiter, refused them.
-Roundly abusing the Roman Jupiter, Annius fell down the steps of the public assembly, senseless.
-Manlius said he would strike down Rome's enemies as Jupiter struck down Annius.
+Annius spoke contemptuously of the Roman Jupiter, then lost consciousness and fell down the steps of the public assembly.
+Interpreting the collapse as divine vengeance, Manlius declared that he would strike down Rome's enemies just as Jupiter had struck down Annius.
 The Latin embassy required a safe conduct and an escort of magistrates to leave Rome unmolested.
 Rome realigned itself with the Samnites against the Latins.

 During the conduct of the war, Manlius and his co-consul, Publius Decius Mus, decided that the old military discipline would be reinstated, and no man was allowed to leave his post, under penalty of death.
 Manlius's son, seeing an opportunity for glory, forgot this stricture, left his post with his friends, and defeated several Latin skirmishers in battle.
-Having the spoils brought to him, the father cried out in a loud voice and called the legion to assemble.
-Berating his son, he then handed him over for execution to the horror of all his men.
-Thus, "Manlian discipline."
+He brought the spoils back to his father, who publicly berated him for disobedience and had him executed.
+"Manlian discipline" afterwards became an expression for merciless upholding of rules.

 After Decius Mus sacrificed himself to achieve victory at the battle of Vesuvius, Manlius was able to crush the Latin allies and pursue them into Campania.
 He defeated them again at Trifanum, bringing the war to an end, and returned to Rome.
 He was unable on account of ill health to conduct a further campaign against the Antiates and appointed Lucius Papirius Crassus as dictator to fulfil this role instead.